-- Tuition, exam/course fees, and certifications/certification expenses - Purchase of training curricula and training services (instructors) - Overtime expenses paid to career fire fighters to attend training or to cover colleagues who are in training - Cost for qualified behavioral health experts to provide continued clinical training/consultation o If you are requesting the cost for personnel to attend training or to cover colleagues who are in training, be sure to include the number of personnel x the number of hours x the hourly rate.
+- Tuition, exam/course fees, and certifications/certification expenses - Purchase of training curricula and training services (instructors) - Overtime expenses paid to career fire fighters to attend training or to cover colleagues who are in training o If you are requesting the cost for personnel to attend training or to cover colleagues who are in training, be sure to include the number of personnel x the number of hours x the hourly rate.
 Explain the need for the personnel costs which may include the need to maintain minimum response capabilities during the scheduled training.